TNYShk/CSVProject/README.md

 imoprts csv or txt file
-by creating a custom object for each line in the file. then a list with relevant objects is generated (based on given year) thus, allowing perfomaing various valculations, such as expected revenue for a given year & month, capacity and more
+by creating a custom object for each line in the file. then a list with relevant objects is generated (based on given year) thus, allowing perfomaing various calculations, such as expected revenue for a given date, capacity (reserved offices) for that period

 ### Attention
-before running main, please add the csv/txt file to the current running directory, the app will look for the file there as default when running main, the console will ask for a full path to the csv/txt file.
+before running main, please add the csv/txt file to the current workind directory, the app will look for the file there as default when running main, the console will ask for a full path to the csv/txt file.
 If the file is not found,the default path will be used. as another fail-safe mechanism, it's highly recommended to setup manually the full path to the csv file

 #### View , Users layer
-* InfoGetter - a CLI app to present desired data
+* DataPrester - a CLI app to present desired data

 #### Business layer:
-* ImportCSV class- to process the CSV into objects
+* CSVHandler class- to process the CSV into objects
-* Row class - the objects generated from the CSV lines
+* Row class - the objects generated from the CSV data

 #### Logical, Controller layer:
-* YearMap class- contains the logic and calculations
+* DataHandler class- contains the logic and calculations

 ## Instructions:
 in an IDE of your choosing, run main method